day8/re-frame-template/README.md

 ## Source

-This project is essentially a fork of https://github.com/reagent-project/reagent-template amended for re-frame.
+This project is essentially a fork of https://github.com/reagent-project/reagent-template with the cljs parts amended for re-frame.

-But we're not religiously tracking further changes reagent-template, so at any point this repo might be slightly out of date.
+But we're not religiously tracking further changes reagent-template, so at any point this repo will likely be a bit out of date.
 So, keep an eye on the original.

 ## License